VOLTTRON/volttron/docs/source/devguides/walkthroughs/Deployment-Walkthrough.rst

  Now that data is being published to the bus, a :ref:`Forward Historian<Forward-Historian>` can be configured to send this data to the VC instance for storage.

-- Use: volttron-ctl keypair   to generate a keypair
+- Use: vctl keypair   to generate a keypair
 - cat VOLTTRON_HOME/keypair to get the public and secret keys
 - Create a config directory in the main project directory
 - Setup a :ref:`Forward Historian<ForwardHistorian>`